Understanding reimbursement and compliance guidelines

-Your nonprofit's employees or volunteers likely have business-related expenses, such as mileage, meal or travel expenses.
-In the U.S., reimbursing these expenses without following certain procedures can be costly.
-Here are the basics on best practices for expense reimbursement.
+Your nonprofit's employees or volunteers are likely to have business expenses that they pay out of pocket.
+In the U.S., you must follow certain reimbursement procedures or include the payments in reportable compensation.
+Here are the best practices for expense reimbursement.

 Why should nonprofits use accountable plans for reimbursing expenses?